Hiwonder-docs/JetMax/source/docs/8_Deep_Learning_Lesson.md

 1)  Prepare a laptop.
 If you are using desktop computer, wireless network card, mouse and other tools are needed.

-2)  Install and open the remote connection tool No Machine, according to the tutorial in “**[3.
-AI Vision Games Lesson->3.1 Set Development Environment->3.1.1 Remote Tool Installation and Connection]()**” .
+2)  Install and open the remote connection tool No Machine, according to the tutorial in "**[3.
+AI Vision Games Lesson->3.1 Set Development Environment->3.1.1 Remote Tool Installation and Connection](https://wiki.hiwonder.com/projects/JetMax/en/latest/docs/3_AI_Vision_Games_Lesson.html#set-development-environment)**" .

 ### 8.9.2 Training steps